ytiurin/html5tooltipsjs/README.md

 ]);
 ```

-Refresh tooltips when you update declarative announcement of tooltips or when DOM change.
+Refresh tooltips when you update declarative announcement of tooltips or when DOM change, affecting tooltips target elements.

 ```javascript
 html5tooltips.refresh();